“Never felt as comfortable as I feel in Canberra”

 You’ll love living and studying in Canberra.
 Our city is known for its:

 You’ll have great experiences here.
-While right now public gatherings are restricted, our events calendar is usually packed with world-class sporting fixtures, concerts and festivals.
-Our city is home to award-winning attractions, like the Australian War Memorial and Questacon National Science and Technology Centre.
+Our events calendar is packed with sporting fixtures, concerts and festivals.
+Our city is home to national cultural attractions, like the Australian War Memorial and Questacon National Science and Technology Centre.

 Canberra is easy to get around by bike, car, bus, or our modern and convenient light rail.
 You’ll avoid the crowds and long commutes of bigger Australian cities, giving you more time to enjoy our lakes, mountains and protected reserves.